frangdlt/satellite-conf-report/README.md

 ### The tool is slow.

 Sure it is!
-Launching lots of hammer commands have a lot of overhead.
+Launching lots of `hammer` commands have a lot of overhead.
+I'll continue tunning which configurations have relevant information and removing the ones that don't add much value.

 ### I get hammer errors for some commands.

-The hammer tool has evolved along the different Satellite versions, and features get added/dropped as the Satellite evolve.
+The `hammer` tool has evolved along the different Satellite versions, and features get added/dropped as the Satellite evolve.

 It's ok if some tasks produce errors, they should be added into the report too.